The Education of Little Tree

 The Education of Little Tree is a memoir-style novel written by Asa Earl Carter under the pseudonym Forrest Carter.
-First published in 1976 by Delacorte Press, it was initially promoted as an authentic autobiography recounting Forrest Carter's youth experiences with his Cherokee grandparents in the Appalachian mountains.
+When first published in 1976 by Delacorte Press, it was promoted as an authentic autobiography recounting Forrest Carter's youth experiences with his Cherokee grandparents in the Appalachian mountains.
 However, the book was proven to be a literary hoax orchestrated by Asa Earl Carter, a KKK member from Alabama heavily involved in segregationist causes before he launched his career as a novelist.
-Although claimed to be autobiographical originally, it is now believed that it is only based on Carter's fanciful but fraudulent family claims.
+Although claimed to be autobiographical originally, it is now known to be based on Carter's fanciful and fraudulent family claims.

 The book was a modest success at its publication, attracting readers with its message of environmentalism and simple living and its mystical Native American theme.
-It became a bigger popular success when the University of New Mexico Press reissued it in paperback, and saw another resurgence in interest in 1991, entering the New York Times Best Seller list and receiving the first ever American Booksellers Association Book of the Year (ABBY) award.
+It became a bigger popular success when the University of New Mexico Press reissued it in paperback, and it saw another resurgence in interest in 1991, entering the New York Times Best Seller list and receiving the first American Booksellers Association Book of the Year (ABBY) award.
 It also became the subject of controversy the same year when historian Dan T. Carter definitively demonstrated that Forrest Carter was Asa Earl Carter, spurring several additional investigations into his biography.
 It was revealed that he had been a Ku Klux Klan member and segregationist political figure in Alabama who wrote speeches for George Wallace.
-Family members of Carter's claim that he did have Cherokee ancestry on his maternal grandparents' side.
+Carter's claim that he had Cherokee ancestry on his maternal grandparents' side is controversial within his family.

 Carter was planning a sequel titled The Wanderings of Little Tree at the time of his death in 1979.
 A film adaptation was released in 1997.
 The book has been the subject of a number of scholarly articles, many focusing on the hoax and on the impact of the author's white supremacist background on the work.

-Plot summary
+Synopsis

-The fictional memoirs of Forrest "Little Tree" Carter begin in the late 1920s when, as the protagonist, his parents die and he is given over into the care of his part-Cherokee grandfather and his Cherokee grandmother at the age of five years.
-The book was originally to be called Me and Grandpa, according to the book's introduction.
-The story centers on a clever child's relationship with his Scottish-Cherokee grandfather, a man named Wales (an overlap with Carter's other fiction).
+The fictional memoirs of Forrest "Little Tree" Carter begin in the late 1920s, when his parents die, and he is given to the care of his part-Cherokee grandfather and his Cherokee grandmother at the age of five.
+The book was going to be called Me and Grandpa, according to the book's introduction.
+The story centers on the child's relationship with his Scottish-Cherokee grandfather, a man named Wales (an overlap with Carter's other fiction).

-The boy's Cherokee "Granpa" and Cherokee "Granma" call him "Little Tree" and teach him about nature, farming, whiskey making, mountain life, society, love, and spirit by a combination of gentle guidance and encouragement of independent experience.
+The boy's Cherokee "Granpa" and "Granma" call him "Little Tree" and teach him about nature, farming, whiskey making, mountain life, society, love, and spirit by a combination of gentle guidance and encouragement of independent experience.